1937 in the Spanish Civil War: April–June

 Daily air raids on Madrid continue, with the Nationalist air force again superior to the Republican.
-The German airplanes piloted by members of the Condor Legion are technically more advanced than the Russian airplanes used by the Republic.
-Spanish pilots are invited to Russia for training in Russian airplanes.
+The German airplanes piloted by members of the Condor Legion are technically more advanced than the Soviet airplanes used by the Republic.
+Spanish pilots are invited to the USSR for training in Soviet airplanes.

 During an attack by the Republican air force against Nationalist air bases and the port of Ibiza, the German heavy cruiser enters the area of the port to threaten the Republican planes.
-Two Russian pilots, Captain Anton Progrorin and Lieutenant Wassily Schmidt, drop their bombs on the Deutschland, causing severe damage on the ship and killing 31 seamen.
+Two Soviet pilots, Captain Anton Progrorin and Lieutenant Wassily Schmidt, drop their bombs on the Deutschland, causing severe damage on the ship and killing 31 seamen.